fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Before you speak, ask yourself, is it kind, is it necessary, is it true, does it improve the silence?"</i>
+<i>"The universe doesn't give you what you ask for with your thoughts - it gives you what you demand with your actions."</i>
 <br>
-<b>- Sathya Sai Baba</b>
+<b>- Steve Maraboli</b>
 </blockquote>
 </p>